 Why doesn’t the Auto Train have a baggage car?
 Passengers can keep their luggage in their vehicles, so checking bags is unnecessary.

 What type of rail car does Amtrak use?
 Amtrak uses standard auto-rack cars to transport vehicles.
-These cars are not climate-controlled but covered and have ventilation holes.
+These cars are not climate-controlled, but they are covered and have ventilation holes.

 If You Have Questions About the Amtrak Auto Train